-The Mexican-American War (1846-1848) – Also referred to as the Mexican War or the U.S.-Mexican War, this armed conflict occurred after the 1845 U.S. annexation of Texas.
+The Mexican-American War was an armed conflict that occurred after the 1845 U.S. annexation of Texas.
+It lasted from 1846 to 1848.

 Territorial expansion of the United States to the Pacific Coast was the goal of President James K. Polk, who proceeded to defend the territory of its new state.
 Though the war was highly controversial, with the Whig Party and anti-slavery elements strongly opposed, Polk ordered General Zachary Taylor to lead his forces to the Rio Grande.

-In January, 1846, Taylor and 4,000 soldiers, marched to the Rio Grande River but, were ordered not to attack the Mexicans.
+In January 1846, Taylor and 4,000 soldiers, marched to the Rio Grande but, were ordered not to attack the Mexicans.
 However, Taylor’s orders also required that he defend himself and his troops if the Mexicans instigated an assault.
-The troops initially spent their time patrolling the new border and scouting to see if any Mexican soldiers had crossed the Rio Grande River.
+The troops initially spent their time patrolling the new border and scouting to see if any Mexican soldiers had crossed the Rio Grande.

 On April 25th, a company of some 70 Dragoons, commanded by Captain Seth Thornton, was scouting parts of the disputed area about 20 miles northwest of what is now Brownsville, Texas.
 Their mission was to determine whether or not the Mexican Army had crossed the Rio Grande for a possible attack on Fort Texas (later called Fort Brown.)
 Acting on the advice of a local guide, the troops went to investigate an abandoned hacienda.
 What they found were 2,000 Mexican soldiers under the command of Colonel Anastasio Torrejón encamped in and around the hacienda.